Aviation Access Forum (AAF)

 Review of Airline Two Wheelchair Policies

-The Department has completed a review into the two wheelchair policies of some Australian airlines.
+In 2014, the Department completed a review of the two wheelchair policies of some Australian airlines.

-The Department is pleased to advise that some airlines have already agreed to adopt the more flexible approach advocated by the Department and have updated disability access information available on their website accordingly.
+The Department is pleased to advise that the majority of Australian domestic airlines have already agreed to adopt the more flexible approach advocated by the Department and have updated disability access information available on their websites.

-The following advisory material has been developed to assist airline and airport operators and passengers with a disability travelling by air.
+The following advisory material has been developed by the AAF to assist airline and airport operators we well as passengers with disability travelling by air:

 - Carriage of Mobility Aids—Guidance Material for Airline and Airport Operators: